Rotating traversable wormholes in Einstein-Maxwell theory: Acknowledgments

 \section{Acknowledgments}

-The work was partially supported by the Russian Foundation for Basic Research on the project 20-52-18012 Bulg-a, by the Scientific and Educational School of Moscow State University “Fundamental and Applied Space Research”, and the Russian Government Program of Competitive Growth of the Kazan Federal University.
+The work was partially supported by the Russian Foundation for Basic Research on the project 20-52-18012 Bulg-a, by the Scientific and Educational School of Moscow State University “Fundamental and Applied Space Research”, and the Strategic Academic Leadership Program ``Priority 2030'' of the Kazan Federal University.